Quick Laundry Tips:

 - Check for pins, belts or accessories you don’t want washed.

 It is important to check for and treat any stains as quickly as possible to increase the chance of successfully removing the stain.
 A variety of stain removal products are available that can be applied directly to the stain.
-Always follow the manufacturer’s instructions.
+Above all, always follow the manufacturer’s instructions.
 Please check our “Stain Removal Guide” for specific stain removal instructions.

 Regardless of the type of detergent you choose, always follow the manufacturer’s measurement directions.
 Remember – more is not better!
 Detergent comes in regular, concentrated and 2X or 3X concentrated form.
-It is very important to note the difference and adjust the amount of detergent used.
-Too more detergent causes poorly rinsed clothes that can result in skin irritation.
-Oversudsing can also cause the washer to shut down.
+Therefore, it is very important to note the difference and adjust the amount of detergent used.
+Too more detergent causes poorly rinsed clothes that can cause skin irritation as a result.
+Additionally, oversudsing can also cause the washer to shut down.

 Please check our “Choosing and Using the Right Products” area for more detail.